Miletus is in present-day Turkey.

 (1) Rain is condensed air.

 There is no mention of the mental life of a god.
 Instead, the explanation is in terms of (what Anaximenes takes to be) the nature of reality.

 (Sometimes the older explanations of Hesiod and the theologists are said to be "mythological" and the newer explanations of Thales and the Milesian naturalists are said to be "rational."
 This terminology can be a little misleading.
-It can suggest that the older explanations are incomprehensible because they are not based on reason.
+It can suggest that the older explanations do not make sense because they are not based on reason.
 In Metaphysics III.4.1000a, Aristotle talks this way about the explanations of Hesiod and the theologists.
 There is clearly something right about Aristotle's characterization, but this way of putting the contrast between the older and newer explanations can overstate the point.
 Reason had been used for all sorts of practical and intellectual purposes in the history of humankind, but it lacked the independence from religion and the status necessary to challenge the most traditional beliefs about the world and human beings.
-The Milesian inquiries into nature are an example of the change in the status of reason that was taking place in the ancient Greek world. )
+The Milesian inquiries into nature are an example of the change in the status of reason that was taking place in the ancient Greek world.)